mi3nts/centralHub/Sound&LightningModule.md

 ### Step 8

-Orient the tabs so that they are veritcal and parallel to each other, and slide the metal stand onto the tabs as shown in the image below
+Slide any side of the metal stand onto the black tabs, starting on the side closest to the tabs.
+Move the metal stand across the box onto the second PG glan.
+If the metal stand does not feel secure, remove and tighten the black tabs.
+Reattach and reeveluate.

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_153205.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_153521.jpg?raw=true" width="262" height="225"/>

 ### Step 9

-Take the sensor, and insert M3 bolts into the corner holes of the base as shown in the image below.
-Then, you put the M3 spacers on the bolts as shown in the image below.
-Hot glue the spacers to the 3-D Printed base after the spacers are in place
+Insert four M3 bolts into the corners of the base on the side with the DFRobot Lightning Distance Sensor.
+Flip the unit over and add spacers to each bolt.
+Use the thinner spacers on the side next to the DFRobot Analog Sound Level Meter as shown in image.
+Add a small amount of hot glue to the bottom of the spacers to secure them to the 3-D Printed
+Base, being careful not to place glue on the bolt or electronics.

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_154233.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201217_111231.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201217_111330.jpg?raw=true" width="262" height="225"/>